6. Pantluci

 NEG

-it is a verb are asserted to either happen, be contextually relevant, or
+If it is a verb, it is asserted to happen, be contextually relevant, or answer

 many